Data Analysis for SMEs

 A matter of people

-When dealing with the topic of data analysis for SMEs, you quickly realise that implementing a suitable strategy cannot be a one-off project.
-Another realisation: it is not a matter for IT.
-You need expertise in your own company.
-Employees who constantly support decision-making processes with the background of a data analyst.
-You still have to ask yourself whether the use of data science makes decision-making easier, more difficult or simply "different".
-The psychological hurdle for some decision-makers should also not be underestimated.
-After all, the nimbus of the decision-maker and doer is tarnished if the "data oracle" is consulted before a clear instruction is given by the boss.
+When you delve into data analysis for SMEs, it quickly becomes apparent that implementing a suitable strategy cannot be a one-off project.
+Another realisation: it's not an IT matter.
+You need in-house expertise for this.
+Employees who are constantly involved in decision-making processes with the background of a data analyst.
+Even then, you still need to ask yourself whether using data science makes decision-making easier, more difficult, or just „different“.
+The psychological hurdle for many a decision-maker should also not be underestimated.
+The aura of the decision-maker and doer is tarnished when the „data oracle“ is consulted before a clear instruction from the boss.

 SAP tools for integration & data analysis 2023